Evaluating the Generalization Ability of Super-Resolution Networks: Preliminaries

-\textbf{What are the general principles for GA design?} From the above descriptions, we can summarize four unique characteristics of GA and introduce the corresponding design principles.
+\textbf{3.
+What are the general principles for GA design?} From the above descriptions, we can summarize four unique characteristics of GA and introduce the corresponding design principles.
 (1) GA index should be correlated with both the model and the test data.
 Thus, it is better to take advantage of the model, not only the output image.
-(2) GA index should be a relative measure that calculates the distance between the reference (e.g., in-distribution data) and the test data (e.g., out-distribution data).
-Thus, it is essential to determine the reference data beforehand.
+(2) GA index should be a relative measure that quantifies the distance between the reference dataset (e.g., in-distribution data) and the test dataset (e.g., out-of-distribution data).
+Therefore, it is preferred to select an appropriate reference dataset beforehand.
+However, in certain situations, identifying a suitable in-distribution dataset can be a daunting task or even impossible.
+In such cases, utilizing a pairwise metric between all test data may be more suitable for constructing the GA index.
+This approach offers a flexible and robust way of evaluating the generalization relationship across multiple datasets.
 (3) GA index in low-level vision should be sensitive to degradation, but insensitive to image content.
 Thus, it is important to disentangle image degradation from content.
 (4) GA index should have good generalization ability itself.
-Thus, it is preferable to devise a non-learning (not rely on training data) and non-parametric (not rely on human setting) metric.
+Thus, it is preferable to devise a non-learning (not rely on training data) and non-parametric (not rely on human settings) metric.

+The rest of the paper is organized as follows.
+In Section \ref{sec:formulation}, we give the formulation of the classic image degradation model, and discuss the difference between evaluating model performance and generalization ability.
+The proposed SRGA index is presented in Section \ref{sec:method}.
+Then, in Section \ref{sec:PIES}, we describe the collected PIES dataset.
+In Section \ref{sec:benchmark}, we demonstrate the effectiveness of the proposed SRGA and measure the generalization ability of several representative SR models.